The grant proposal submission period for the Healthcare Occupations Program Grant is closed.

 Proposal Submission Process

+The grant proposal submission period is closed.
 The Healthcare Occupations Program Grant consists of a two-stage submission process.
 The first stage is submission of a Letter of Intent (LOI) using The Rapides Foundation’s online application process only.
-Letters of Intent that are approved by the Foundation's Board of Trustees at its September 2021 meeting will then be invited to submit a Full Proposal of their project.
+Letters of Intent that are approved by the Foundation's Board of Trustees at its May 2022 meeting will then be invited to submit a Full Proposal of their project.
 To see full details of the LOI and Full Proposal stages, please refer to the Request for Proposals.

 Interested applicants are encouraged to contact The Rapides Foundation for guidance before submitting their proposal.
 Contact information is located in the right column.

 This is a competitive grant application process and available grant funding from The Rapides Foundation is limited.
 The Foundation has committed up to $3 million for this funding opportunity.
-Grant terms will be no longer than 40 months, with a four-month planning/startup period beginning on April 1, 2022.
+The grant term will be up to 43 months, beginning November 1, 2022, and ending June 1, 2026.
+All funded projects can include a planning and start-up period beginning November 1, 2022, and ending no later than May 31, 2023.
 While there is no award ceiling for this opportunity, grant awards will be based on impact to high-demand healthcare occupations and funding requests should be appropriate for the number of additional graduates produced.
 The Foundation will consider multiple applications per organization.
 Organizations should not combine projects to address multiple occupational fields in one proposal.
 Separate proposals should be submitted for each project.
 The Foundation reserves the right to grant less than the total amount requested.

 Grantees may partner with other educational institutions to provide capacity and accreditation for programs.
 All funded projects must be offered in The Rapides Foundation's nine-parish service area.